slewis74/Dominion/README.md

-Realm
+Dominion
 =====

 Infrastructure for building Domains.

 #Intro
-Realm contains interface definitions and implementations for a number of components that can be used when building Domains.
+Dominion contains interface definitions and implementations for a number of components that can be used when building Domains.

-Using Realm, Domain Events can be brokered between publishers and registered subscribers.
+Using Dominion, Domain Events can be brokered between publishers and registered subscribers.
 A subscriber is a registered Type, not an instance of the Type, which implements the IHandle<> interface.

 # EventBroker
-Realm contains an EventBroker, which manages the type subscriptions for the event handlers, and publishes event instances to them.
+Dominion contains an EventBroker, which manages the type subscriptions for the event handlers, and publishes event instances to them.

 ```csharp
 	eventBroker.Publish(new SomeDomainEvent(someData));